 In October, a committee called 1939, officially called the Committee for the Development of a Special Machine of the Ministry of Supply, finally received a full-fledged technical task.
 The design of the new heavy tank provided for an elongated body.
 The mover was supposed to use the tracks, completely covering the body in length and height.
 The hull reservation was supposed to withstand a 91 meter (100 yards) from an 37 mm caliber anti-tank cannon and 105 mm howitzer field shells from 40.
 The armament of the tank was conditionally divided into two types: a gun mounted in the front hull sheet and intended to destroy field fortifications; two 7,92 mm guns and two BESA 8 mm machine guns mounted in the airborne sponsons for stripping enemy trenches.
 The speed of the tank was limited to 5 km \ h (82 miles \ h), with a cruising range of no more than 50 km (XNUMX miles).
 Such low performance was due to the concept of "infantry tank" - the military believed that this type of vehicle should not "run away" from the infantry.
 For the delivery of tanks to the leading edge of the front would like to use rail transport.

-Wanting to be safe, the military department issued TTZ to two companies at once - Foster and Harland & Wollf.
+Wanting to play it safe, the military department issued TTZ to two companies at once - Foster and Harland & Wollf.
 The committee worked on the side of Foster.
-TOG decided to apply the abbreviation to the tank, although they also used the designation TOG1 (TOG No. XXUMX).
-In addition, the technical requirements provided for the use of a diesel engine.
+They decided to apply the abbreviation TOG to the tank, although the designation TOG1 (TOG # 1) was also used.
+In addition, the terms of reference provided for the use of a diesel engine.

 TOG 1 with a tower from Matilda.
 Behind on board visible inclinometer